StollerSystem/OrderTracker/README.md

 * 10 Find funciton will return an Order object based on its ID property.

-* 11 "AddOrder" function will add an order ovject to a list in the Vendor Object.
+* 11 "AddOrder" function will add an order object to a list in the Vendor Object.

 Stretch Goals:

-* 12 "RemoveOrder: function will delete an order from a vendor's list.
+* 12 "RemoveOrder" function will delete an order from a vendor's list.

 ## Setup/Installation Requirements